fusioninventory/fusioninventory.github.io/_posts/2018-05-05-fusioninventory-for-glpi-9.2_2.0.md

 * display FusionInventory SNMP tab even if no inventory has been performed (to set snmp auth and inventory device without discovery) [[issue #2450]](https://github.com/fusioninventory/fusioninventory-for-glpi/issues/2450)
 * import storage devices as network devices in network inventory and network discovery [[issue #2430]](https://github.com/fusioninventory/fusioninventory-for-glpi/issues/2430)
 * check if port exists using logical number first and then mac address
-* add a script to quiclky setup a SNMP discovery/inventory environment
+* add a script to quickly setup a SNMP discovery/inventory environment
 * network ports are sorted naturally by name

-#### Task management
+### Task management

 * uniform fusioninventory group label in task job [[issue #2316]](https://github.com/fusioninventory/fusioninventory-for-glpi/issues/2316)
 * remove dead code in tasks.
 Translation strings that are not yet translated [[issue #2394]](https://github.com/fusioninventory/fusioninventory-for-glpi/issues/2394)